cychitivav/cpp/codewars/README.md

 ## 📂 Structure and Template

-Each source code file in this folder follows a standard structure that includes information about the kata, such as the kata ID or link, the date of resolution, and the author of the solution (almost always me).
+Each source code file in this folder follows a standard structure that includes information about the kata, such as the kata ID or link, the date of resolution, and the author of the solution (usually me).
 Below is a reusable template that should be followed for each solution file in C++:

 ```cpp
 /**